 Family Education and Services

 The All Alaska Pediatric Partnership works with community partners to advance the health and wellness of Alaska’s children and their families.
-Help Me Grow Alaska.
-Whether you are a parent, provider, or responsible for a child in your life, the All Alaska Pediatric Partnership website and call center are resources and support for your child’s wellbeing and healthy development.
+Helping families connect to resources is offered through their program, Help Me Grow Alaska.

 In the Discovery Center, visitors of all ages are introduced to Alaska and the Arctic through technology, interactive installations, artwork, marine-life tanks and more.
 The space is divided into several distinct areas, each providing an opportunity to learn about our Northern environment.
 The Tote space is designed for young children to explore and play around the theme of Home.
 Programs for families with children five and younger are offered throughout the year.